• Skip to primary navigation

 How to Make a Homemade Reed Diffuser for Essential Oils [DIY Reed DIffuser]

-With this homemade reed diffuser and your favorite essential oils, it’s easy to make the room smell amazing!
-It’s a super easy DIY to make and is great for places where you can’t plug anything in.
+With this homemade DIY reed diffuser and your favorite essential oils, it’s easy to make the house smell amazing, naturally!
+It’s a simple DIY project to help you infuse your home with non-toxic aromatherapy.

 A close up of a DIY reed diffuser on a table next to essential oils.